Light therapy has been an ever-evolving field of research since the early 60s.

 In 2018, leading researchers in the field of mental health conducted the pilot study "Elated-2".

-During this study, a transcranial near-infrared light therapy for people with severe depression symptoms was tested.
+During this study, near-infrared light therapy for people with severe depression symptoms was tested.

 Trans-cranial means the light diodes are placed on the skull and the light penetrates into your brain.